-Your options if you decide to pump in the airport are the women’s restroom, a family restroom, or empty gate area.
-If I had my choice I would choose the family restroom, but I’ve pumped at a gate and it went fine (no one paid any attention to me).
-The most important thing is to use a cover and act like you know what you’re doing.
+Many airports now have designated nursing and pumping areas – check here to see if the airport that you’ll be flying out of has one.
+If not, your options if you decide to pump in the airport are the women’s restroom, a family restroom, or empty gate area.
+If I had my choice I would choose the family restroom, but I’ve pumped at a gate with my baby (action shot below) and it went fine – no one paid any attention to me.
+I would suggest using a cover and acting like you know what you’re doing.

 Scenario #2: You are flying by yourself, and your flight time is less than you would usually go between pumping sessions.

-If your baby is a lap child, probably the easiest thing on a short flight would be to find a quiet place in the airport, such as a family restroom or an empty gate, and hook yourself up to pump right before boarding the plane.
+If your baby is a lap child, probably the easiest thing on a short flight would be to find a quiet place in the airport and hook yourself up to pump right before boarding the plane.
 Then do the same right after you get off of the plane.
 It might be a good idea to bring a blanket for your baby to lay or sit on while you pump, depending on her age.